haalcala/GraphQL-with-OAuth2/README.md

 ### Use case #2:

 Build a suite of graphql queries that compliment your business needs and enjoy a super admin access via Oauth2.

+### BONUS!

+By default authorization happens by making a call to the local user database and make the necesary verification.
+But with the latest update, you will be able to replace the authorization which effectively enables your existing or legacy system to have an OAuth2 layer/feature which changing your existing system.

+This can be achieved by extending the `DefaultAuthHandler` class and override the `verifyUser` method.

+Ex:

+    ```javascript
+    export class MyCustomAuthHandler extends DefaultAuthHandler {
+        async verifyUser(username: string, password: string): Promise<{ user: OAuthUser; sessionId?: string }> {
+            logDebug.enabled && logDebug("verifyUser:: username:", username, "password:", password);

+            const vmc = new VMeetingClient({ meeting_url: process.env.VMEETING_URL });

+            const resp = await vmc.login({ username, password });

+            logDebug.enabled && logDebug("verifyUser:: resp", resp);

+            const user = await super.getUser(username);

+            logDebug.enabled && logDebug("verifyUser:: user", user);

+            return { user, sessionId: resp.session };
+        }
+    }
+    ```

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)